-When setting up company accounts, I recommend starting small and growing over time.
+When setting up company accounts, we recommend starting small and growing over time.
 Having a simplified chart of accounts makes things easier on the team (especially while you’re onboarding new members) and streamlines reporting.
 Once you have a solid foundation and consistent performance, you can expand accounts to incorporate more sophisticated strategies.

 At Rho, we’ve observed that some of our most successful customers leverage Rho’s accounting integration to seamlessly map Rho transactions directly into their chart of accounts.
 Not only does this increases efficiency by syncing transactions automatically but it also reduces human error.

 As controller, you’ll be charged with developing and overseeing the company’s accounting policies.
 However, your first few months will be so busy that you may not have the time to write out formal policies and procedures.
 In the interim, you’ll need to communicate informal expectations to your team to maintain productivity and be as efficient as possible.